 The Fed has begun its two-day FOMC meeting.
 The FOMC statement is scheduled to be released at 2:00pm EDT Wednesday.
-At this same time, the Fed is also scheduled to release its federal funds rate projections and its quarterly economic projections.
+Also at that time, the Fed is scheduled to release its federal funds rate projections and its quarterly economic projections.
 Then at 2:30pm, Fed Chair Janet Yellen is scheduled to hold a press conference.

 Fed funds futures' probabilities of future rate hikes by: